aridoza/foundational-java/functional-programming-lesson/05-functions-lab/README.md

     }
     ```

-5. ... and the minimum salary.
+5. ...and the minimum salary:

     ```
     @Test